router-protocol/router-chain-docs/docs/crosstalk/guides/ping-pong-contract/using-gateway-contract.md

     5. **destinationContractAddress:** Address of the contract that will handle the payload on the destination chain.
 Basically the address on the destination chain which we are going to ping.
     6. **str:** This is just the string that we want to send as payload to the destination contract.
 You can send any kind of data as per your requirements.
     7. **expiryDurationInSeconds:** The duration in seconds for which the cross-chain request created after calling this function remains valid.
 If the expiry duration elapses before the request is executed on the destination chain contract, the request will fail.
 If you don’t want to keep any expiry timestamp, just send a very large number (a trillion will do) and your request will never expire.
+    8. **asmModuleAddress:** The address (in bytes format) of AddOnShield Module (ASM) contract that acts as a plugin which enables users to seamlessly integrate their own security mechanism into their DApp.
 2. **Create the payload:** Here, we only want to send a ping with a message.
 That is why we will just abi encode the string we want to send and set it as the payload.
 However, you are not limited to just sending a string, you can send any kind of data you want.
 Just abi encode those data and set it as payload.
 3. **Calculating the expiry timestamp:** As you must have already guessed, the expiry timestamp will be the <code>block.timestamp + expiryDurationInSeconds</code>.
 4. **Creating the array of destination contract addresses:** With each cross-chain request, you can send multiple payloads to multiple destination chain contracts.
 The addresses to the recipient contracts on the destination chains need to be encoded into bytes format and sent as an array.
 To encode the address into bytes, you can use the function specified [here](../../understanding-crosstalk/requestToDest#6-contractcalls).